open-contracting-extensions/public-private-partnerships/docs/framework.md

 #### VI.2.3.
 Supporting documentation on operating subsidies

-Operating subsidies and their periodicity of milestones
+> Operating subsidies and their periodicity or milestones

 Links to these documents should be provided using [Document](reference/documents) objects in the [contracts/documents](../reference/schema/#release-schema.json,,contracts/0/documents) array.
 A short summary of each document can be provided using its `description` field.
 Each document's `documentType` field should be set to a value from the [document type codelist](../reference/codelists/#documenttype), to identify the type of document being disclosed.